encode/httpx/README.md

 The [Developer Interface](https://www.python-httpx.org/api/) provides a comprehensive API reference.

+To find out about tools that integrate with HTTPX, see [Third Party Packages](https://www.python-httpx.org/third-party-packages/).

 ## Contribute

 If you want to contribute with HTTPX check out the [Contributing Guide](https://www.python-httpx.org/contributing/) to learn how to start.